LLNL/blt/docs/api/code_check.rst

     blt_add_cppcheck_target( NAME                <Created Target Name>
                              WORKING_DIRECTORY   <Working Directory>
-                             PREPEND_FLAGS       <additional flags for cppcheck>
+                             PREPEND_FLAGS       <Additional flags for cppcheck>
-                             APPEND_FLAGS        <additional flags for cppcheck>
+                             APPEND_FLAGS        <Additional flags for cppcheck>
                              COMMENT             <Additional Comment for Target Invocation>
-                             SRC_FILES           [FILE1 [FILE2 ...]] )
+                             SRC_FILES           [source1 [source2 ...]] )

-Creates a new target with the given NAME for running cppcheck over the given SRC_FILES
+Creates a new build target for running cppcheck

+NAME
+  Name of created build target

+WORKING_DIRECTORY
+  Directory in which the clang-query command is run.
+Defaults to where macro is called.

+PREPEND_FLAGS
-PREPEND_FLAGS are additional flags added to the front of the cppcheck flags.
+  Additional flags added to the front of the cppcheck flags

+APPEND_FLAGS
-APPEND_FLAGS are additional flags added to the end of the cppcheck flags.
+ Additional flags added to the end of the cppcheck flags

+COMMENT
-COMMENT is prepended to the commented outputted by CMake.
+  Comment prepended to the build target output

-WORKING_DIRECTORY is the directory that cppcheck will be ran.
-It defaults to the directory where this macro is called.
+SRC_FILES

-SRC_FILES is a list of source files that cppcheck will be run on.
+  Source list that cppcheck will be ran on

+Cppcheck is a static analysis tool for C/C++ code.
+More information about Cppcheck can be found `here <http://cppcheck.sourceforge.net/>`_.

 blt_add_uncrustify_target
 ~~~~~~~~~~~~~~~~~~~~~~~~~